Table of Contents

 How It Works

-With the hook in place, any time Claude Code runs dotnet build, dotnet test, dotnet restore, or dotnet clean, the command is silently rewritten to dtk dotnet ... before execution.
+With the hook in place, any time Claude Code runs dotnet build, dotnet test, dotnet restore, dotnet clean, dotnet format, or dotnet list package, the command is silently rewritten to dtk dotnet ... before execution.
 The agent receives the filtered output without any extra configuration.

 Manual Installation